-Private practice: Alberta and the Northwest Territories.
+Private practice: Alberta.
 Online speech pathologist.

 See the Rates tab above for cost/price per session.